 - 1. Ensure the chamber and magazine do not contain live ammunition. - 2.
 Clean the bore and chamber - 3.
 Apply a generous coat of CLP to the chamber and bore. - 4.
 Apply a light coat of CLP to all other metal surfaces for corrosion protection. - 5.
-Do not attempt to store any firearm with a warm or hot silencer. - 6.
-If applicable, adjust the buttstock to its shortest length to reduce the chances of damage.
+Do not attempt to store an MCX with a warm or hot silencer. - 6.
+Adjust the buttstock to its shortest length to reduce the chances of damage.